Sega Bodega

 Salvador Navarrete (born 16 February 1992), better known by his stage name Sega Bodega, is an Irish-Chilean music producer, singer, songwriter, DJ, and co-head/founder of the record label and collective Nuxxe.
 Sega Bodega is known for his futuristic, bass-heavy and leftfield take on electronic and club music, fusing various elements of UK bass and hip-hop music, deconstructed club, and trip hop music into his songs.
 He rose to prominence producing tracks for London-based rapper, co-founder of the Nuxxe label, and close collaborator Shygirl, gaining attention from the likes of Rihanna, using various Nuxxe tracks for her Fenty Beauty commercials and fashion shows.
 Sega Bodega released various EPs before releasing his debut album, Salvador, in 2020, and his second album, Romeo, in 2021.

 Early life

 Salvador Navarrete was born on 16 February 1992, in Galway, Ireland to a Chilean father and an Irish mother.
 He lived in Ireland until he was 10 when he relocated to Glasgow.

 He had ambitions of being a producer since 2008, playing in various bands until he could understand how to use DAWs.
-Navarrete briefly studied at the Royal Conservatoire of Scotland, but largely taught himself to produce music using online tutorials.

 Initially, from about 2010, Navarrete operated under the moniker Peace but retired it when the indie rock band of the same name began rising to fame.
 He would later settle on his Sega Bodega moniker in 2012.